Basalt Columns of Iceland—Hexagonal Rocks of Wonder

 The basalt columns of Reynisfjara are quite imposing.

-At Reynisfjara, these basalt formations rise majestically alongside the beach, showcasing a powerful interaction between elemental forces.
+At Reynisfjara, these basalt formations rise majestically alongside the beach, showcasing the powerful interaction of elemental forces.
 The dramatic contrast of the dark stone pillars against the backdrop of rolling waves and black sand is a sight to behold.

 Studlagil Canyon